sparkney/danceguide/index.md

 ## Responsive layout

 We don't really want any front-end code in the actions.
 That's where the business logic should be.
 Instead, we create a page component and an action that views the page.
-This is a responsive three colums page.
+This is a responsive three columns page.
 We keep using the same Controller.

 *ResponsivePage.java*